 In stark contrast to the comforting eclectic feel of the West End, the Coal Harbour neighbourhood, formerly a littered railway yard, had risen to become one of the newest housing developments within Vancouver and was redesigned as an upscale, condominium high-rise district in the 1990s.
 Young singles were drawn to the tall buildings utilizing multi level security and secured gates, which greatly differed from the detached homes and open parkways of the West End.
 Modern security features that were built into the Coal Harbour area made crimes like Theft from Auto and Break and Enter harder to commit, but vagrancy, panhandling, and Commercial Break and Enter issues remain the same.
 Incorporating two completely different neighbourhoods under one jurisdiction would be an adjustment for the CPC and designing initiatives to integrate the Coal Harbour area into the existing programming of the CPC would become a priority for the CPC over the next few years.

 In order to reflect jurisdictional changes, the CPC sought out a more centrally located office space and applied for a name change.
 In mid-2005, the Davie Street Community Policing Centre became the West End-Coal Harbour Community Policing Centre and shortly thereafter the office moved to 1750 Davie Street.
 When the lease for the WECHCPC office at 1750 Davie Street expired in mid-2006, Shoppers Drug Mart once again provided the CPC space until it was able to find a permanent location.
 Cst Mike Cayer joined the CPC at this time as NPO and was quickly followed by Cst Chris Smith.
-In mid-2007, the CPC found a new home in the heart of Davie Village, which is its present location at 1267 Davie Street.
-Several additional NPOs have called this office home: Cst.
+In mid-2007, the CPC found a new home in the heart of Davie Village, at 1267 Davie Street.
+Several additional NPOs called this office home: Cst.
 Cheryl Leggett, Cst.
 Kelly Risebrough, Cst.
 Romi Mattu, Cst Jennifer Luccock, Cst Lee Marten and Cst Jason Doucette.

+2022 marked the CPCs 25th Anniversary.
+What better way to celebrate than to move into a bigger, brighter location!
+In June the office moved to its current location, 1295 Davie Street, which is just two units west of its previous location.
+They are now the official greeter at the western most border of Davie Village.
 Although the West End-Coal Harbour Community Policing Centre has changed names and locations, there are several volunteers who have remained dedicated to the organization since its early days on Bute Street.
 These volunteers see the Centre as a home-away-from-home.
 They enjoy spending their spare time helping the community and socializing with their friends and fellow volunteers.
 On the strengths of the long-term volunteers and the eagerness of the new recruits, the CPC is destined to grow stronger and continue as a crucial component to addressing the crime and safety needs of the West End, Coal Harbour, and Stanley Park.